 You will only see this error code in Windows 11, Windows 10, Windows Server 2016, Windows Server version 1709, Windows 8.1, Windows Server 2012 R2, Windows 8, and Windows Server 2012.
-On these operating systems, the Microsoft .NET Framework 3.5 feature enable on demand” (i.e. not enabled by default).
-When you try to enable the .NET Framework 3.5 feature require the file than Windows Update tries to grab .NET binaries along with other necessary files.
+On these operating systems, the Microsoft .NET Framework 3.5 feature enables on demand” (i.e. not enabled by default).
+When you try to enable the .NET Framework 3.5 feature requires the file then Windows Update tries to grab .NET binaries along with other necessary files.
 If your computer is not correctly configured, you might see the codes.

 - 0x800F081F: Windows could not find the .NET source files for the installation to proceed.

 - 0x800F0906: This error code occurs because the computer is unable to download the required files from Windows Update.

 - 0x800F0907: This error code occurs if an alternative installation source is not specified or is invalid and prevented by the Group Policy setting.